 - Asset Distribution: Probate ensures that the deceased person’s assets are distributed to the rightful heirs or beneficiaries, as per their will or Florida law if there’s no will (intestate).

-- Creditor Settlement: Outstanding debts and taxes of the deceased are settled during probate, protecting the interests of creditors and preventing undue financial burden on the heirs.
+- Creditor Settlement: The deceased’s outstanding debts and taxes are settled during probate, protecting the interests of creditors and preventing an undue financial burden on the heirs.

-- Legal Validation: The court validates the authenticity of the will (if one exists), ensuring it complies with Florida law.
+- Legal Validation: The court validates the will’s authenticity (if one exists), ensuring it complies with Florida law.
 In case of disputes or challenges, the court resolves them.

 Florida offers two primary types of probate administration: